postgrid/postgrid-python/README.md

     raise e
 ```

 The Address Verification API will instead raise a `AVError` exception.
+The `AVError`
+object has a `status` field that determines the result of your query.
+It also has a
+`message` field which provides a human readable message describing the error in detail.

 ```python
 import postgrid